nickangtc/object-oriented-ice-cream-shop-game/README.md

 ### Goal

 This is first and foremost a game for fun, but why stop there?
-To make project meaningful to me, I'm adding functionality that allows programmers newer to web development to understand how objects are represented and can be used in JavaScript on a web page.
-It's an option you can toggle on and off mid-game.
+To make this project more meaningful to me, I'm going to add functionality that allows programmers newer to web development to understand how objects are represented and can be used in JavaScript on a web page.
+It will be an option you can toggle on and off mid-game.

 ### Concept